 Citizens of Earth functions as a platform for dialogue surrounding immigration by staging a passport documentation center for guests to receive their official passport for our planet, complete with a photo and official stamp.

 Citizens of Earth has formed slowly and deliberately over many years.
-The ethos for this piece came from two very personal sources that I've encountered and dealt with in very specific ways.
+The ethos for this piece came from two very personal sources that I've encountered and dealt with in very specific ways:

 First, as the child of a Syrian immigrant who came to the United States of America in the 1980s: Growing up, my parent forbid that we learn Arabic.
 This was rooted in the fear that our inevitable accents would lead to the same persecution that many face in this country.
 For my family, our immigration was to be erased.
 Our heritage forgotten.
 We were meant to blend in as just another American--the type whose ancestry crosses so many borders they've ceased to be uniquely from any other country.
+This, of course, was easier said than done.

-The second personal source that Citizens of Earth references is the plight(s) of the students who have worked as artist assistants on the piece.
+The second personal source that Citizens of Earth references is the plight(s) of the students who have worked as diplomats on the piece.
 Their immigration stories are varied and resist all anecdotal summaries.
 Without fail, their participation in this project has proven to be a dynamic homage to the diverse narratives of what it means to be an immigrant and how national identity is forged.
 What I have learned (and what many participants take away from this piece) is that all immigration is wildly multifaceted and difficult to pin down in any singular manner.

 Many participants in Citizens of Earth have said how their realizations in encountering this piece have been in stark contrast to most other conversations they've normally had in regards to immigration and national identity.
 A large part of that is the acknowledgement of words and phrases that make this topic fraught.